madoreiraluizrv/stack-overflow-data---trends/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

+I have used a snippet of code found [here](https://stackoverflow.com/questions/366682/how-to-limit-execution-time-of-a-function-call-in-python) for the timeout exception function.

 Must give credit to Stack Overflow for the data.
 You can find more information at the link available [here](https://insights.stackoverflow.com/survey).
 Otherwise, feel free to use the code here as you would like!
 And you have any feedback, please share